-If you're finding it tricky to get decent broadband through conventional means, consider these alternatives…
+If you're finding it tricky to get decent broadband, here are some alternatives:

 If all else fails, there's always satellite internet.

-It does have drawbacks.
+But it does have its drawbacks.
 For starters, the installation cost is relatively high.
-The kit will set you back several hundred pounds (though can be hired instead), and you'll need an engineer to set it up if the DIY route seems daunting.
+The kit will set you back several hundred pounds, though you can hire them for a slightly reduced cost.
+Either way, you'll need an engineer to set it up if the DIY route seems daunting.